 Freed hostages in Nigeria describe 'shocking' ordeal

-Foreign oil workers among 19 hostages freed by Nigeria's military described a "shocking" ordeal on Thursday, while an official said no ransom was paid for their release.
+Foreign oil workers among 19 hostages freed by Nigeria's military described a "shocking" ordeal Thursday, while authorities said no ransom was paid and vowed to wipe out militant camps.

 The military freed the 19 hostages in an operation on Wednesday in the Niger Delta region, the heart of one of the world's largest oil industries.
 The victims included American, French, Indonesian, Canadian and Nigerian nationals.